sebastian-meier/obs/README.md

 For importing the files, download this repository, unpack and then go to "Scene Collection" > Import and select the hcu_templates/hcu_templates.json file.

-After importing this you should see the following scenes. **One problem**: OBS stores all media as absolute paths, therefore, you need to reconnect all the media files i used.
+After importing this you should see the following scenes. **One problem**: OBS stores all media as absolute paths, therefore, you need to reconnect all the media files I used.
 The media files are all located in hcu_templates/assets/...
 Simply double click the sources and reconnect.
 As all of you have different devices, you also need to set the Video Capture Device, as well as Secondary Screens and Windows.
 For those who know how to handle a JSON file, you can also quickly search-and-replace the paths to the media files.

 #### Overview

 ![Grid view](./readme_graphics/obs-7-Grid.png)

 All scenes have a hidden "Grid"-Source.
 OBS does not have guides or a grid, which makes aligning stuff hard.
-In order to make this easier, i have created a simple grid one can use to align and resize elements.
+In order to make this easier, I have created a simple grid one can use to align and resize elements.

 ##### Intro